You have a deadline that’s due in 2 weeks. Do you A) start today, or B) watch that new Netflix original and tell yourself you’ll look at it tomorrow?

 When things are new or exclusive, announce it in a festive setting.
 In real life this might happen with a launch party, in the email world, this means an eye-catching email template announcing the release.

-In this email, UNIQLO gets its subscribers ready for the Alexander Wang x UNIQLO release.
-A countdown clock would have worked well to visualize the days left until the launch date.
+In this email, Sesli gets its subscribers ready for their new showroom, which is opening in Fourways, South Africa.
+The countdown clock works well to help people visualize the days left until the launch date.

 Discount coupons are an excellent tool to get people to sign up for your list.
 Though not every subscriber is ready to order the moment the voucher arrives in their inbox.